MicrosoftDocs/bot-docs/articles/rest-api/bot-framework-rest-connector-authentication.md

 > [!WARNING]
 > Support for v3.0 of the security protocol was discontinued on **July 31, 2017**.
-> If you have written your own authentication code (i.e., did not use the Bot Builder SDK to create your bot),
+> If you have written your own authentication code (i.e., did not use the Bot Framework SDK to create your bot),
 > you must upgrade to v3.1 of the security protocol by updating your application to use the v3.1 values that are listed below.

 ### [Bot to Connector authentication](#bot-to-connector)